fpclass/lecture-applicatives-cont/README.md

-# lecture17
+# Lecture: Fun with Applicative Functors

-Code shown in the 17th lecture
+Code shown in the CS141 lecture on Fun with Applicative Functors.